Sony Camera Equipment for Unit Stills Photography

 Having covered the equipment side of things we also need to consider redundancy, backup and essential accessories.
 Here’s what I also take on shoots:

-• 6 x OEM batteries.
+• 8 x OEM Sony batteries.

-• 12 x SD cards.
+• 12 x SD cards plus 4 x CF Express Type A cards.

 • 2 x battery chargers – one OEM that’s mains powered and one third party that’s USB powered.